Jafea7/RecFilter3/README-CUDA.md

 Make sure you have the latest nVida GFX drivers for your card installed.

-Install the latest version of the CUDA Toolkit available from [nVidia](https://developer.nvidia.com/cuda-downloads)
+Install the latest version of the CUDA Toolkit available from [NVIDIA](https://developer.NVIDIA.com/cuda-downloads)

-Install the latest version of the cuDNN libraries, this requires registering for a [nVidia Developer account](https://developer.nvidia.com/), (free).
+Install the latest version of the cuDNN libraries, this requires registering for a [NVIDIA Developer account](https://developer.NVIDIA.com/), (free).

-Go to [cuDNN download](https://developer.nvidia.com/rdp/cudnn-download), you will need to login, agree to the license, then select your download.
+Go to [cuDNN download](https://developer.NVIDIA.com/rdp/cudnn-download), you will need to login, agree to the license, then select your download.

 **NOTE:** It gives a download for `Windows (x86)` but it's actually `Windows (x64)` libraries.

-Install the cuDNN as per the instructions: [cuDNN Installation Guide](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html)
+Install the cuDNN as per the instructions: [cuDNN Installation Guide](https://docs.NVIDIA.com/deeplearning/cudnn/install-guide/index.html)

 **Additional Python Modules:**